OntimizeWeb/docs/_o_components/35-o-table.component.md

 **A template with context**

-It is possible to define a *template with context*, so that if the defined template contains a component that extends from `OServiceComponent` class (such as o-table, o-list, o-chart and o-grid), this context can solve functionalities like parent-keys and query the component data automatically when the row is expanded, for example.
+It is possible to define a *template with context*, so that if the defined template contains a component (such as o-table, o-list, o-chart and o-grid), this context provide functionalities like parent-keys and query the component data automatically when the row is expanded, for example.

 >NOTE: It is necessary define `targets` input and `[data]="row"` to query the data automatically, it will be the references of the components whose query will be launched when expanding the row.
 The context is established with `[data]="row"`